galopago/misistemita/A_BACKPLATES/README.rst

 TUSISTEMITA TYPE-A BOARDS: BACKPLATES
 =======================================================================================================================================

-Backplates for generic plastic waterproof enclosures, or backplates to make other module boards compatible with 10.16 hole spacing
+Backplates for generic plastic waterproof enclosures, or backplates to make any other module board compatible with 10.16 hole spacing

 Directory structure of every board folder
 --------------------------------------------------------------------------